TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Methodology

-The estimated importance values are visualized as a cluster-level failure profile, highlighting dominant error sources and their relative influence.
-This representation provides an interpretable characterization of the model’s reasoning robustness within the target problem class.
+where $v(S)$ denotes prediction correctness under configuration $S$.
+The resulting $\phi_i$ values yield a cluster-level failure profile that highlights dominant error sources and provides an interpretable characterization of reasoning robustness within the problem class.